 Insulin, the medication of choice for patients, tends to work primarily in the body’s liver, muscles, and tissues.
 This allows it to bind to cellular receptors on membranes, facilitating the passage of glucose and electrolytes like potassium and magnesium.
 While the drug is initially prescribed for patients with Type 1 diabetes, it is also recommended for patients with Type 2 diabetes whose blood sugar levels cannot be adequately controlled with oral anti-diabetic drugs.

 Due to the drug’s mechanism of action, it is often administered in the fatty areas of the body, such as the posterior surface of the arms, the anterior surface of the thighs, and the hips.
 However, the most common site of administration for most patients is on the abdominal area (see Figure 1).
-It is worth to note that the abdominal fat roll is the most commonly chosen site of insulin injection due to its ability to absorb the drug more rapidly and evenly as compared to the other sites.
+It is worth noting that the abdominal fat roll is the most commonly chosen site of insulin injection due to its ability to absorb the drug more rapidly and evenly than the other sites.

 There are different drug mechanisms depending on the type of insulin.
 The onset of action varies from as short as 15-30 minutes to as long as 2 hours.
 The onset of action, peak, and duration of the action of insulin also varies depending on whether it is administered as a single or mixed type.
 In most cases, insulin injections composed of a mixture of short-acting and long-acting types of varying percentage compositions are shown to have a prolonged effect that those administered composed only of single doses.